 Hierophant (Templar Ascendancy) has become really popular in the last league because of the addition of Brand skills and the totem buffs.
 Hierophant is extremely popular among SSF players because of how strong Arc Totems are in the current meta.
 The Hierophant and Elementalist are the best ascendancies for Brand builds and Brands are currently really broken.

 Occultist (Witch Ascendancy) has also gained traction with the launch of Betrayal league because of the buff to cold skills and addition of a cold keystone to the Occultist ascendancy.
-Along with that, with the Synthesis league the Occultist has become even more powerful due to the energy shield leech being much easier to acquire on a CI character now.
+Along with that, with the Legion league the Occultist has become even more powerful due to the energy shield leech being much easier to acquire on a CI character now.
 Occultist is the best Ascendancy if you plan on going CI but it’s not recommended for league starters that are not experienced with leveling as a CI build, especially in a hardcore league.

 Juggernaut (Marauder Ascendancy) has been the go-to Ascendancy for Uber Lab farmers and it still is.
 Juggernaut Sunder/Earthquake builds feature a “braindead playstyle” in which you can facetank literally anything in the game but it often lacks damage without high investment.
 On a budget though, with just a couple exalts thrown into a Juggernaut you should be able to run Uber Izaro with ease (and make tones of currency — therefore this is an excellent league starter and money farmer).